What do these papers mean?

 Do I need to complete any papers?

-If there is a temporary restraining order against you (if you have received form EA-110), look at item 8.
-You must turn in, sell, or store any guns or firearms you have or own, unless the judge marked "Not Issued" in item 8.
-Get instructions for how to comply with firearms restrictions.
+- If there is a temporary restraining order against you (see form EA-110), you must turn in, sell, or store any firearms and ammunition you have or own.

 Responding to a request for a restraining order